JoyceDu10/demo/README.md

-start an ionic project with "start ionic <name of project>", replace app folder with app folder in git, add files in www
+start an ionic project with "start ionic <name of project>", replace app folder, replace index, add js files to www